Sophos Switch – What you need to know about the new product

 Switch management via Sophos Central

-Sophos offers various ways to manage the new switches.
-You can configure them locally via the web interface or CLI (command line) and, if required, also via SNMP.
-However, the easiest and most convenient method is certainly the Sophos Central connection.
-This means that in future you will have your firewalls, Access Points and switches, together with all other Central solutions, combined on one console.
+Sophos offers several ways to manage the new switches.
+They can be configured locally via the web interface or CLI (command line) and, if needed, via SNMP as well.
+The easiest and most convenient option, however, is clearly the Sophos Central integration.
+This means firewalls, Access Points and switches – together with all other Central solutions – can all be managed from a single console.

-Here are some first impressions of what is currently possible with Central:
+Here are some initial impressions of what is currently possible with Central:

-We know that some people are already waiting for the Sophos Switches.
-Sophos is expected to be able to deliver the first models in mid-December 2021, but the number of units is still massively limited.
-Things don’t look much better until February / March.
+We know that quite a few people are already waiting for the Sophos Switches.
+Sophos is expected to deliver the first models in mid‑December 2021, but quantities will still be very limited.
+The situation is not expected to ease until February/March.

 Conclusion

-We have been dreaming of a Sophos Switch for a few years now.
-The product makes perfect sense in the line-up and completes the network portfolio.
-However, Sophos’s last acquisitions were always software companies.
-Other manufacturers have long had a central dashboard for switches and Access Points, but sometimes the firewall or endpoint was missing.
-With the Switches, Sophos is bringing an important product into their ecosystem.
+We have been dreaming of a Sophos Switch for several years.
+The product makes complete sense in the portfolio and rounds off the network range.
+In recent years, Sophos has mainly acquired software companies.
+Other vendors have had central dashboards for switches and Access Points for some time, but the firewall or endpoint was sometimes missing.
+With the switches, Sophos is adding an important product to its ecosystem.

-There have been rumors for some time that Sophos is working on a switch series.
-It is therefore all the more pleasing that a market launch has now been successful, even if only very small quantities will be available at the beginning.
-But launching a new product during a global chip crisis is also very courageous and no easy task.
+There have been rumours for quite a while that Sophos was working on a switch series.
+All the more pleasing that the market launch has now gone ahead, even if only very small quantities will be available initially.
+Launching a new product in the middle of a global chip crisis is certainly a bold move and not an easy task.

 Central Switch

-The product name begins with CS, which stands for Central Switch.
-If you only buy the switch, without the service and support subscription, the Central part, which makes the switch so interesting, is omitted.
-Without the management with Central, the question arises as to why you should buy a Sophos Switch and not a product from another manufacturer.
-The management of the switches via Central, alongside the firewalls, Access Points and the other Central modules in one console, is therefore a really great selling point for anyone who is already in this ecosystem or would like to build on it in the future.
+The product name starts with CS, which stands for Central Switch.
+If you only buy the switch without the service and support subscription, you lose the Central part – which is exactly what makes the switch so interesting.
+Without Central management, the obvious question is why you should buy a Sophos Switch instead of another vendor’s product.
+Managing switches via Central, alongside firewalls, Access Points and the other Central modules in a single console, is therefore a major selling point for everyone already in this ecosystem or planning to build on it.

-Nevertheless, it has to be said that the software will not be ready when the switches are launched.
-Exciting killer features such as Synchronized Security or XDR/MTR connectors will probably not be available until later.
-In most cases, however, a switch is a purchase that will be used for longer than 3 – 4 years anyway.
-If Sophos delivers these functions within a reasonable period of time, this can be overlooked without hesitation.
-True to the motto “connecting points”, an incredible amount is possible with this central device in the network and the upcoming functions are just the beginning. 😎
+At the same time, the software will not be completely finished at the time of the switch launch.
+Exciting “killer features” such as Synchronized Security or XDR/MTR connectors are not expected until later on.
+In most cases, however, a switch is a long‑term purchase that will be used for more than three to four years.
+If Sophos delivers these functions within a reasonable timeframe, it is easy to overlook the initial gaps.
+In line with the motto “connecting points”, this central device in the network opens up a huge range of possibilities, and the upcoming features are only the beginning. 😎

-We already have some customers expressing strong interest in the new Sophos Switches and once they are available, we will be able to gain even more experience in other environments.
-From what we have seen and tested so far, we can already say that Sophos Switches will be our first choice for suitable projects in the future.
-Up to now, we have used switches from Ubiquiti, and there was really nothing wrong with them.
-But we still really like the Sophos Switch ecosystem, and with the new switches it will be even more powerful.
+We already have several customers who have shown strong interest in the new Sophos Switches, and as soon as they become available we will be able to gain even more experience in additional environments.
+Based on what we have seen and tested so far, we can already say that Sophos Switches will be our first choice for suitable projects in future.
+Up to now we have mainly used switches from Ubiquiti, which have absolutely nothing wrong with them.
+But we like the Sophos ecosystem immensely, and the new switches make it even more powerful.

-Update: The Sophos Switches were a good idea, but the portfolio has gaps (core switch) and the price-performance ratio is not quite right either.
-Even a year later, the promised functions have not appeared.
-You definitely get more for your money with other manufacturers.
+Update: The Sophos Switches were a good idea, but the portfolio has gaps (core switch) and the price–performance ratio is not quite right.
+Some promised features have still not been delivered a year later.
+You definitely get more for your money with other vendors.

 Avanet opinion 2023‑12